ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 * DiagnosticErrorCode (required if the device wants to update the ErrorCode)
 * DiagnosticLog (required if the device wants to update Log information)
 * DeviceFirmware (required if the device supports Firmware Actions)
-* DeviceMetadata (mandatory)
+* DeviceMetadata (optional)

-The following code snippet shows how to create the mandatory objects, DeviceInfo and DeviceMetadata with sample data,
+The following code snippet shows how to create the mandatory object DeviceInfo along with an optional object DeviceMetadata with sample data,

 .. code:: java